igpp-ucla/MagPy4/README.md

 - PyQt5 5.11.2
 - pyqtgraph 0.10.0

-### Installing the CDF C Library
+## Installing the CDF C Library
 [Download link](https://spdf.sci.gsfc.nasa.gov/pub/software/cdf/dist/cdf36_4/)

-Open the folder corresponding to your operating system Then download is named 'cdf36_4_0-setup-64.exe' for Windows, it is probably named similarly for other operating systems.
+Open the folder corresponding to your operating system.
+The download is named 'cdf36_4_0-setup-64.exe' for Windows, it is probably named similarly for other operating systems.

-### Using the build script
+## Using the build script
 The script is located in the build folder, [here](https://github.com/igpp-ucla/MagPy4/blob/master/build/magPyDist.py)
 #### Required packages
 - paramiko (for deployment)